rahil627/mind-of-rathewolf/docs/_posts/2015-01-13-large-and-small-communities.md

 id: 3960
 title: Large and Small Communities
 date: 2015-01-13T00:14:43-05:00
-author: Rahil
+author: rahil627
 layout: post
 guid: http://www.rahilpatel.com/blog/?p=3960
-permalink: /large-and-small-communities
+permalink: /large-and-small-communities/
 categories:
   - Social Philosophy
 ---
 A thought from a paper:
-Shouldn&#8217;t one be in the place where the largest decisions that affect the world are?
+Shouldn't one be in the place where the largest decisions that affect the world are?
 The cities?
 Where post-politics exist?

 New York?
 You could build a protest against imperial wars on several countries, or just block wall st., and destroy the global market.

-Post-politics exist in small communities too &#8212; artist colonies, shared dwellings, rural communities, small towns.
+Post-politics exist in small communities too -- artist colonies, shared dwellings, rural communities, small towns.
 Is that enough?

-It&#8217;s enough for the community; It&#8217;s self-sufficient.
+It's enough for the community; It's self-sufficient.
 What about the rest of the world?

 Is a larger community better than a smaller one?

-It&#8217;s more diverse, has more materials, has more population density.
+It's more diverse, has more materials, has more population density.

 Diversity combines disciplines, leading to more creativity.